Overtime Calculator

 About This Tool

-This overtime calculator was built by Michael Lip as part of the Zovo free tools collection.
+This overtime calculator was by Michael Lip as part of the Zovo free tools collection.
 It runs entirely in your browser with no server-side processing, meaning your data stays private.
 The tool is free to use, requires no sign-up, and works on desktop and mobile devices.
-I built it to solve a real problem I kept encountering, and I have tested it extensively to ensure accuracy and reliability.
+I it to solve a real problem I kept encountering, and I have tested it to ensure accuracy and reliability.

 Quick Facts